nautes-labs/website/src/en/guide/user-guide/cluster.md

 Use the curl command or other tools to execute the API request to register a physical cluster.

-After the request is successful, the physical cluster's resource file will be written to the tenant configuration repository, and the physical cluster will be registered as a deployment runtime cluster in the tenant management cluster based on the resource file.
-Upon successful registration, components such as ArgoCD, ArgoRollouts, ExternalSecret, HNC, and Vault-agent will be installed in the physical cluster.
+After the request is successful, the physical cluster's resource file will be written to the tenant configuration repository, and the physical cluster will be registered as a runtime cluster in the tenant management cluster based on the resource file.
+Upon successful registration, components such as ArgoCD, Tekton, ExternalSecret, HNC, and Vault-agent will be installed in the physical cluster.

 > If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can register runtime clusters.

 ## Register Virtual Cluster（API）

-When registering a virtual cluster as a deployment runtime cluster, you need to first register the physical cluster as the host cluster, and then register the virtual cluster to the host cluster.
+When registering a virtual cluster as a runtime cluster, you need to first register the physical cluster as the host cluster, and then register the virtual cluster to the host cluster.

 ### Compose Host Cluster Registration Request